odelalleau/PLearn/examples/data/uci_mldb/readme.txt

 This directory contains scripts to easily load UCI datasets.
+See index.amat for a list of available datasets, with their characteristics.

 PLearn needs the following metaprotocols to be defined in the ppath.config file:
 - UCI_MLDB_REP: path to the original UCI_MLDB datafiles